 First, the form needs review and approval by Land Use Services and in some cases, the City Attorney’s Office.
 Then, the property owner(s) record the covenant form against the property titles of the properties sending and receiving the development rights.

-You can request a covenant form by calling the Zoning Information Line and speaking to Land Use Services staff.
+You can request a covenant form by calling the General Inquiries phone number.
 You can also request the form with a building permit or land use review application.
 Complete a zoning confirmation request form and use the instructions on the Planning Services page to apply:

 Who can request a transfer